• Skip to primary navigation

 Montrose, AR 71658

-Data Sources: U.S. Census Bureau, 2017 American Community Survey; Economic Research Service, U.S. Department of Agriculture.
+Data Sources: U.S. Census Bureau, 2022 American Community Survey

 Yes, I’d like to sponsor a family!

-• Just under a quarter of residents over 18 have an annual income of less than $15,000.
+• About a quarter of households have an income of under $15,000

 Community Contact